affinitydb/doc/getting started.md

 ##Runtime Files
 For each distinct store created by `affinityd`, one file named `affinity.db` will be created.
 This is the data file.
-Additionally, any number of files following the pattern `affinity*.txlog` may be created, containing transactional logs for database logging & recovery.
-Upon a checkpoint or a clean shutdown, the `affinity*.txlog` files are automatically deleted.
+Additionally, any number of files following the pattern `afy*.txlog` may be created, containing transactional logs for database logging & recovery.
+Upon a checkpoint or a clean shutdown, the `afy*.txlog` files are automatically deleted.

 By default, `affinityd` puts those files in the parent folder of the docroot directory specified with the `-d` argument.